NSkelsey/aaalm/README.md

 ### Techniques Used

 #### Placing devices in subnets
-By using observed vlan tags as a key - if the traffic contains them - it's simple to segment groups of IP addresses into their respective subnets.
+By default the script uses a greedly algorithm to place addresses into `\24`.

 For more precise subnet grouping, the script in `merge/find_subnet.py` will compute a series of statistical tests to determine probable subnet groupings.
 The script will modify `*.log` the files to improve the quality of subnet groupings if the default behavoir is insufficient.